meet our team

 Amber earned her B.S. in Strategic Communications from West Virginia University in 2015 and her M.S.Ed. from the University of Pennsylvania in 2019.
 With a skill for finding, framing, and solving problems in the education sector, Amber’s passion for K-12 innovation has led to over $4.5 million in grant funding and impacted thousands of students and teachers across Appalachia and the country.

-Donna Atwood, Ed.D, ABD is a Program Manager and Family Engagement Specialist with The EdVenture Group.
-Donna is currently in her candidacy at Marshall University’s Curriculum and Instruction Doctorate program.
+Dr. Donna Atwood is a Program Manager and Family Engagement Specialist with The EdVenture Group.
+Donna completed Marshall University’s Curriculum and Instruction Doctorate program in 2023.
 She received her Master’s degree in Reading Education from Marshall University in 2012, as well as a B.A. in Elementary Education.

 Prior to The EdVenture Group, Donna was a faculty member at Marshall University in the Literacy Education department.
 She also spent seven years in Kanawha County teaching as a classroom teacher and reading specialist.
 Donna has a passion for propelling literacy in West Virginia schools and homes.